 Sensory A calm, warm, steamy spa - a deliberately soothing, low-stimulation retreat; the rooftop pool has open-air city views.

-Also featured in An accessible weekend in Bath
+Also featured in A low-energy accessible weekend in Bath

 Holburne Museum